PrismLauncher/mcmeta/README.md

 ## Project structure

-metamc is split into 2 parts.
+metamc is split into 2 parts, both of which are written in Rust.

 ### libmcmeta